-The area known as West Campus at the University of Georgia is home to a variety of residence halls, including Oglethorpe House Residence Hall and Dining Commons, the Hill Community, consisting of five smaller residence halls, and the Colonial Community, featuring Brumby, Russell and Creswell high-rise residence halls.
-Bolton Dining Hall, the largest of the three dining halls on campus is located there.
+The area known as West Campus at the University of Georgia is home to a variety of residence halls, including Oglethorpe House Residence Hall and Dining Commons, the Hill Community, consisting of five smaller residence halls, and Brumby, Russell, and Creswell high-rise residence halls.
+Bolton Dining Commons, the largest of the three dining halls on campus is located there.
 The Student Learning Center and a variety of campus organizations are located along Lumpkin Street.

 The newest section to the university, East Campus is home

 to the Performing and Visual Arts complex, featuring the state

 of Georgia's official art museum, the Georgia Museum

 of Art.
 The university's 5.5 acre workout center and